 - Accidental Pervert: Jerom accidentaly touches Danni's breasts when taking her rifle from her hands, causing her to faint.
 When Jerom finds the reason of this, he only laughs hard.

-- Author Tract: Very downplayed, compared with Albedo: Erma Felna EDF, but Gallacci normally is a very vocal critic of capitalism and Danni, whose country is heavily implied being a communist one despite being a monarchy, discuss with Jerom about the evils of capitalism in his face.
+- Author Tract: Very downplayed, compared with Albedo: Erma Felna EDF, but Gallacci normally is a very vocal critic of capitalism and Danni, whose country is implied to run on a palace economy(essentially a communist monarchy), discuss with Jerom about the evils of capitalism in his face.
 Luckily it doesn't go anywhere and this is just used to give her something to complain with Jerom, who hails from a capitalist country.

 - Chekhov's Gunman: The shadow fish.
 When first seen, Cadet Danni throws a spear at it; it eats the spear.
 Later, the shadow fish appears while some mongoose pirates attempt to overrun Shem Sheka.
 Lastly, an Imperial conspirator gets taken by Navy loyalists out to sea, where it's implied the naughty fellow gets to feed this aquatic monster.